finstatinsight/finstatinsight.github.io/content/comprehensive-financial-report.md

 ### Summary:

-This comprehensive financial report analysis aims to equip stakeholders with a nuanced understanding of the group's financial positions.
+This comprehensive financial dashboard analysis aims to equip stakeholders with a nuanced understanding of the group's financial positions.
 By sharing both quarterly and yearly data alongside trend charts, this analysis seeks to provide a holistic view of the group's financial performance, enabling informed decision-making and strategic planning.